fredrikaverpil/neotest-golang/README.md

 You can set the optional `go_test_args` to control the number of test binaries and number of tests to run in parallel using the `-p` and `-parallel` flags, respectively.
-Execute `go help test` and `go help testflag` for more information on this.
+Execute `go help test`, `go help testflag`, `go help build` for more information on this.

 ## 🙏 PRs are welcome